AronChongyangShi/AronChongyangShi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Aron Chongyang Shi"
+title: "Chongyang Shi"
-excerpt: "Aron Chongyang Shi"
+excerpt: "Chongyang Shi"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-### About Me
+### Bio

-I am a senior undergraduate in the Department of Statistics and Data Science at Southern University of Science and Technology.
-My advisor is Prof. Bingyi Jing.
-I am currently in a research program of the National University of Singapore and my supervisor is Professor Wang Zhou.
+I am a first-year PhD student in the Electrical and Computer Engineering at [Uiversity of Florida](https://www.ufl.edu/) (UF).
+My advisor is [Dr. Jie Fu](https://fujie.ece.ufl.edu/).
+I earned my B.S. degree in Statistics from [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech), Shenzhen, China in 2022.

-Now I want to apply for a PhD position to continue to enrich my academic life.
-If you want to know more about me.
-Here is [my CV](http://AronChongyangShi.github.io/files/CV.pdf).
-And my email is aron.c.shi@gmail.com.

-There are some of my work on this website, if you are interested, you can also take a look.

-Thanks for your attention to me.
+In 2016, when I was a high school student, I saw Alphago beat Lee Sedol on TV.
+After that, I was fascinated by the power of AI.
+And also, the movie *The Imitation Game* was very touching and got me very interested in agents.
+That's why I choose to work on game theory and reinforcement learning.
+For some reason, my undergraduate major was statistics.
+That didn't dampen my enthusiasm for AI.
+On the contrary, the knowledge of statistics has given me advantage in machine learning.
+However, I still want to apply AI to solve engineering problems.
+So now, I chose the ECE major so that I could face industrial problems head on.

 ### Research Interest

-My current research interests lie in statistical machine leaning and control theory, especially reinforcement learning.
-My secondary research interest is data science and its applications on network data.
-After getting the admission of Ph.D. program, I will continue my academic journey on developing machine learning methods to solve interesting and practical problems in robotics, neuroscience, and social science.
+My research interests lie on game theory and control theory.
+I'm currently working on some problems on action deception in stochastic games.
+I enjoy making game AI by some beautiful algorithms in game theory.

 - Reinforcement Learning
 - Control Theory
 - Game Theory

+### News

+* **[Aug 2022]** I become a PhD student at ECE department at University of Florida.